Tarrowren/koa-range-static/README.md

   - `index` Name of the index file to serve automatically when visiting the root location.
 Default is `"index.html"`
   - `maxage` Browser cache max-age in seconds.
 Default is `0`
   - `root` Root directory to restrict file access.
 Default is `resolve()`
+  - `getBoundaryParam` Boundary parameter required for multipart ranges requests.
+Default is a random value of length 12

 ## License